-Which makes Fredricksburg peaches a top pick for us here in Austin Texas.
+This makes Fredricksburg peaches a top pick for us here in Austin Texas

 Let’s talk about peaches.
 The peach season starts in May and runs all the way thru August offering a lengthy growing and harvesting season.
 But you really don’t want to miss out on the opening season offerings.
-The peaches come off the trees sweet and begging to become a special mothers day dessert like, you guessed it, Peach Napoleon.
-Peach Napoleon might sound like a hard to dessert to make, but I would have to say that’s the farthest from the truth.
+The peaches come off the trees sweet and begging to become a special Mother’s day dessert-like, you guessed it, Peach Napoleon.
+Peach Napoleon might sound like a hard dessert to make, but I would have to say that’s the farthest from the truth.
 A small few ingredients treated with respect and simplicity offers a fresh dessert you really can taste.

 - Next, notice the peaches have released some of their natural juices in the bowl.
-At this point, you can add the brown sugar, the cinnamon, pinch of salt into a small sauce pot and cook on low until the peaches have become soft and sauce-like but with plently of chunks of peach.
+At this point, you can add the brown sugar, the cinnamon, pinch of salt into a small saucepot and cook on low until the peaches have become soft and sauce-like but with plenty of chunks of peach.

 - Allow the Ice Cream to sit on the counter for a little bit.
 Long enough to soften so we can mix the cool whip in.
 Add the reserved 2 tbsp of peach filling and cool-whip and combine together.
 You can place the mixture back into the freezer until you're ready to serve.

 - Allow the Phyllo Dough to sit out at room temperature to soften and become manageable.
 If the Phyllo Dough is too cold it will crumble.